timdoherty/front-end-test-driven-development-v2/README.md

 ### Objective
 Now that we have our search bar component, let's connect it to our Redux store so it can read from and interact with our application state.
-Let's follow the container/presenter pattern and write a connected container component that will render our search bar presenter.
 First we'll accomplish this with the [React bindings for Redux](https://github.com/reduxjs/react-redux) library, then in the next step we'll see how Redux Modules can reduce the boilerplate involved in this common task.